Dental Veneers Malta - Treatment Options/Prices

 What Is The Procedure?

 Once you and your dentist have agreed on a porcelain veneer treatment, the following stages will occur (please note it is possible to receive this treatment without the use of anaesthetic, but most people prefer to use it as a safeguard in case of any sensitivity):

-- Trimming of the tooth which involves removing a thin layer from the front enamel of your tooth that will be replaced by a veneer of the same size.
+- Trimming of the tooth involves removing a thin layer from the front enamel of your tooth that will be replaced by a veneer of the same size.
 In some cases, ultra-thin veneers, known sometimes as Lumineers, may be indicated – these require no tooth preparation at all.

-- Determining the shade using a the Spectroshade system to ensure your veneer has a uniform shade with the rest of your teeth (the patented SpectroShade system uses a digital camera connected to a LED spectrophotometer to recognise colours as they really are).
+- Determining the shade using the Spectroshade system to ensure your veneer has a uniform shade with the rest of your teeth (the patented SpectroShade system uses a digital camera connected to a LED spectrophotometer to recognise colours as they really are).

 - Making an impression of your tooth which is used to make the custom veneer.

 - Sometimes a temporary veneer may be placed on your tooth while your veneer is being created at a dental laboratory (can take up to two weeks).

-- Pre-fixing evaluation stage is when your temporary veneer is removed, and the dentist inspects the now ready custom veneer for fitting.
+- The pre-fixing evaluation stage is when your temporary veneer is removed, and the dentist inspects the now ready custom veneer for fitting.